XkoderFX/FxShopAPI/README.md

 # FxShopAPI
-the api used in the fxShop. created with express + typescript
+the api used in the fxShop. created with express and typescript